Comprehensive Immigration Reform Now

 Recommendation

-We all know from working with groups that a change in direction requires we obtain clear support of the majority of decision makers.
 To pass immigration reform, we need to organize The People's agreement via their representatives in Congress.
-If that fails, then we need to go out to the states and ensure the election of a clear majority to Congress in support.
-It does not matter if it is a major sale, a church building renovation, or a union contract proposal; if you fail to build this majority agreement among decision makers, your proposal will likely fail.
+If that fails, then we need to go out to the states and ensure the election of a super-majority to Congress in support of reform.
+Our personal experience with groups making large decisions is helpful.
+If you are pushing for a group to make a big purchase, but you only have a bare majority agreement among decision-makers, your proposal will likely fail.
+A simple majority is also not enough in Congress.

-Great change does not happen without a 60 Senate majority willing to debate the proposal.
-We need a movement of organizers dedicated to helping migrant communities win this support.
-We must elect congressional majorities needed to pass #CIR.
-To mobilize a large majority of voters to support us, we need allies, so we also need to support others in their needs as we want their support for immigration reform.
+In the US Senate getting to a vote on major reform requires 60 votes.
+We need a movement of organizers dedicated to electing a congressional super-majority to pass comprehensive immigration reform.
+We also need allies to mobilize a large majority of voters to support us, so we need to support our friends in their needs as we want their support for immigration reform.
 In 2020 a coalition of 81 million voters removed an anti-immigrant president and agreed on what we call a Platform for Progress which includes comprehensive immigration reform.
-Our campaign is dedicated to not only our cause, but to supporting others in this 81 million voter coalition as we want to be supported.
-Even when an election is won, members of Congress will oppose reform.
-We must organize accountability within their district until vulnerable obstructionists are polling to lose the next election or the lack of consequences incentivizes delay.
-We need organizers committed to doing the related essential community organizing.
+Our campaign is dedicated to not only our cause but to supporting others in this 81 million voter coalition as we want to be supported.
+Even when an election is won, some members of Congress will oppose reform.
+We must organize accountability within their districts until vulnerable obstructionists are polling to lose the next election or the lack of consequences incentivizes delay.
+CIR Now is a grassroots campaign dedicated to building an agreement to this strategy and supporting the needed community organizing.
+Please join us.

 Polling - Immigration Reform